Jeanne Landry: Career

 Landry made her debut appearance as a solo pianist and a complete soloist at the St. Jean Baptist parish hall in May 1940.
 She went back to Canada in 1948, and from the same year, was an active collaborator on radio and in the early years of Canadian television.
 Landry gave public recitals, made appearances on CBC Radio and was an accompanist for the Minute Opera between 1949 and 1952.
 She accompanied tenor Jean-Paul Jeannotte for a quarter of a century in concert, radio, and television, performing in Austria, Canada, France, the Soviet Union and the United States.
 In 1950, she performed percussion with Jean-Marie Beaudet in the Montreal premiere of Béla Bartók's Sonata.
 She performed in the premiere and recording Roger Matton's Concerto with percussion with Jean-Marie Beaudet in 1955 and in the Canadian premiere of Pierre Boulez's Structures Book 1 with Serge Garant in 1958.
 Between 1957 and 1958, Landry toured for the Jeunesses Musicales du Canada with clarinetist Rafael Masella and accompanied other instrumentalists and singers such as Fernande Chiocchio, Joseph Rouleau and Jacques Simard.
 She performed with flutist Alain Marion at the Orford Art Centre in 1976 and often performed with pianist Robert Weisz, appearing in Bohuslav Martinů's Two-Piano Concerto with the Quebec Symphony Orchestra.

 In 1951, Landry first taught at the Faculty of Music at Université Laval.
 She taught counterpoint and harmony for more than 20 hours per week, training a plethora of students and also conducted an accompanying class.
 She, Garant, Otto Joachim and François Morel established the Musique de notre temps organisation in 1956.
 Landry retired in 1983 and was made professor emeritus.
 During her retirement, she dedicated her time to composition, including multiple piano pieces, two song cycles, and a viola and piano sonata.
 One of her organ pieces Orah was recorded by Jean-Guy Proulx in 1990.
 She received help to prepare the publication of her works from music professor and longtime Laval colleague Chantal Masson-Bourque.
 Overall, Landry created 70 musical works and 300 free-form poems.
-She said he liked to write poetry because "you really get to the heart of something.
+She said she liked to write poetry because "you really get to the heart of something.
 In poems, there is no verbiage, a poem, it is a world gathered in a formula, that says the essential."